olivierbJAVA/OC-DA_JAVA-P5-SafetyNet/README.md

 The application uses a JSON format file to initialize the data.

-If you run the application using a JAR executable file, the input data file has to be named 'data.json' and to be put in the same directory than as the JAR file.
+If you run the application using a JAR executable file, the input data file has to be named *'data.json'* and to be put in the same directory as the JAR file.

 You can change this by modifying the property *'filePathInputData'* in the SpringBoot configuration file : *'application.properties'*.